-Dr. Ahmed El-Sohemy is the Founder of Nutrigenomix Inc. and serves as the President and Chief Scientific Officer.
-He also serves as Chair of Nutrigenomix's International Science Advisory Board (SAB), which consists of key opinion leaders in the field of nutrigenomics.
-Dr. El-Sohemy obtained his PhD from the University of Toronto and completed a postdoctoral fellowship at the Harvard School of Public Health.
-He is currently a Professor and holds a Canada Research Chair in Nutrigenomics at the University of Toronto.
-Dr. El-Sohemy has published in the top scientific and medical journals with more than 150 peer-reviewed publications and has given more than 200 invited talks around the world.
-He is on the editorial board of 10 journals, and has served as an expert reviewer for more than 30 different scientific and medical journals and 12 research granting agencies.
+Dr. Ahmed El-Sohemy is a Professor and Associate Chair and held a Canada Research Chair in Nutrigenomics at the University of Toronto.
+He is also the founder of Nutrigenomix Inc., serves as the company's Chief Science Officer and is Chair of the company's International Science Advisory Board.
+Dr. El-Sohemy obtained his PhD from the University of Toronto and completed a postdoctoral fellowship at Harvard.
+He has published in the top scientific and medical journals with almost 200 peer reviewed publications and has given more than 300 invited talks around the world.
+He is currently Editor-in-Chief of the journal Genes & Nutrition, serves on the editorial board of 10 other journals, and has served as an expert reviewer for more than 30 different scientific and medical journals and 12 research granting agencies.
 He has been a member of international expert advisory panels and scientific advisory boards of several organisations.
+Dr. El-Sohemy is the recipient of several awards for excellence in research by the American College of Nutrition, the Canadian Society for Nutrition and the American Nutrition Association.